 In May 1945, the Japanese discovered a small amount of rice in the barracks that Charles lived in.
 Fifteen other POWs and Charles were beaten with clubs, bamboo sticks, army belts, and swords for six hours by the Japanese Army private.
 Shuchi Shimizu, and a civilian guard, Masaichi Morita.
 They were beaten until they passed out, and then revived and beaten again.
 One POW was hit so hard on the head that his eardrums popped and blood ran from his ears, while the others were beaten so badly they could not be recognized.

 Next, they were given the water treatment and the guards burned them by lighting a flammable substance they put on the POWs.
 Afterward, they were stripped of their clothing and locked naked in cells overnight.
-The next morning, when they were released, they were made to stand at attention naked and Japanese women who had been brought into the camp ridiculed and spat on them.
+The next morning, when they were released, they were made to stand at attention naked, and Japanese women who had been brought into the camp ridiculed and spat on them.

 As the end of the war grew closer, the beatings became more brutal, took place daily, and were more often collective.
 The POWs were hit over their heads and all over their bodies with belts, sabers, ropes, and clubs.
 One guard liked to burn the POWs around their navels creating the symbol of the rising sun.
 They were also made to assume painful positions and stand out in inclement weather nude.
 POWs were also tied to ladders, so they were slightly off the ground, and were beaten.

 During the trip home, from Guam, he telegrammed home and said, “I will be seeing you soon.
 Charles.”
-He was flown to Hawaii and finally Hamilton Field north of San Francisco.
-In San Francisco, he was treated at Letterman General Hospital there for three weeks.
+He was flown to Hawaii and finally to Hamilton Field north of San Francisco arriving on September 14.
+He told his parents he was feeling fine and that he only expected to be in Letterman General Hospital in San Francisco for a few days.
+He remained there for three weeks.
 On October 2, he phoned home and talked to his parents.
 It was at this time that he was promoted to sergeant.